What Do Stink Bugs Eat?

 If you were born in the United States during, or before, the 1990s, it is unlikely that you ever saw a marmorated stink bug when you were a child.
 Reason being, stink bugs didn't come to the United States until the late 1990s.
 At least this is when they were first reported.
 It is believed by some that these insects were first brought from China as stowaways in cargo.
 According to research sponsored by the United States Department of Agriculture, the marmorated stink bug was first identified in Allentown, Pennsylvania, in 1998.
 A mere 19 years later, they have managed to spread throughout Pennsylvania and into at least 38 of the remaining states, including ours.
 In fact, it is rumored that they are bigger here in Texas.
 But perhaps that would not be such a good thing.

 What do stink bugs look like?

-These insects have a shield-shaped body that is a mottled brownish grey color.
-As adults, they are approximately 17 mm (⅝ of in inch) in length.
+These insects have a shield-shaped body that is a mottled brownish-grey color.
+As adults, they are approximately 17 mm (5/8 of in inch) in length.
 Their 4th antennal segment (out of 5 total) has a white band.
 Several abdominal segments that protrude from beneath their wings are banded with black and white.
 Their underside is white and sometimes has grey or black markings.
-And their legs are brown with faint white banding.
+Their legs are brown with faint white banding.

 What do stink bugs eat?